dfedeoli/assetflow-investment-management/README.md

    - Go to "Importar Dados" and upload your first XLSX file or add positions manually
    - Go to "Classificação" to categorize your assets
    - Define your target allocations in the "Definir Metas" tab
-   - View analysis in the "Dashboard"
+   - View analysis in the "Carteira de Investimento"

 ## Project Structure